khryuchimizdel/khryuchimizdel/README.md

-- 👋 Hi, I’m @khryuchimizdel
+- 👋 Hi, I’m founder & CEO «AI Tech» LLC
 - 👀 I’m interested in AI/ML
-- 🌱 I’m currently learning LLM models and computer vision
+- 🌱 I’m currently building AI Tech, Inc.
-- 💞️ I’m looking to collaborate on my project "AI: Empower Early Detection"
 - 📫 How to reach me via telegram: @ai_tech_llc
-- 😄 Pronouns: my daughter could be Amelia
+- 😄 Pronouns: my daughter could be "Amelia"
-- ⚡ Fun fact: not only Amelia would have name Amelia
+- ⚡ Fun fact: not only Amelia would have name "Amelia"

 <!---
 khryuchimizdel/khryuchimizdel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.